Start9Labs/synapse-startos/README.md

 ./install-sdk.sh
 embassy-sdk init
 ```
-Now you are ready to build Synapse service
+Now you are ready to build your Synapse service

 ## Cloning